-I planned to go to Madrid for a long weekend a couple weeks before I flew back to the States for the summer.
-I was meeting up with a new friend and she was going to show me around the city and help me cross a few touristy things off my list that I hadn’t been able to do yet.
-As well as explore ¨off the beaten path¨ locations and hidden corners of Madrid that only long-time city dwellers know about (or really clever and ambitious ex-pats!).
+I planned to go to Madrid for a long weekend a couple of weeks before I flew back to the States for the summer.
+I was meeting up with a friend of my brother’s and she was going to show me around the city and help me cross a few touristy things off my list that I hadn’t been able to do yet.
+As well as explore “off the beaten path” locations and hidden corners of Madrid that only long-time city dwellers know about (or really clever and ambitious expats!).

 To my advantage, and to save face, no one really noticed that part of my pan leg was wet and thanks to having scrubbed it with some soap and water (as well as a baby wipe), it dried and didn’t smell after I got off the plane.
-I was super embarrassed in the moment but I had a flight to catch and later on a route on the metro to plan so I quickly forgot about the whole ordeal.
-I did remember to put the jeans in a plastic bag when I got to my friend’s flat and thankfully had a pair of shorts that I wore for the rest of my 5 day trip.
+I was super embarrassed at the time but I had a flight to catch and later on, a route on the Metro to plan so I quickly forgot about the whole ordeal.
+I did remember to put the jeans in a plastic bag when I got to my friend’s flat and thankfully had a pair of shorts that I wore for the rest of my 5-day trip.

 |Hey, at least I finally found this legendary spot and realized what it was finally!|

 And what’s even worse is that while walking around Madrid in 100ºF+ weather for a few days, I managed to simultaneously get both a sunburn and a heat rash on my feet due to all the walking and sweating were doing.
 (And I didn’t think to put sunscreen on my feet…go figure on that one!)
 Of all the times I had been to Madrid or only passed through via the airport, this time may have been one of my most memorable visits ever.